Difrex/boobstrap/README.md

 full system as directory, SquashFS-compressed image and so on...
 Then you can share INITRD image via PXE or put it on any device.
-Also INITRD can boots to plain SHMFS (TMPFS, RAMFS) or using Overlay FS with SquashFS.
-Boobstrap can use busybox but only if you have one, its optional feature.
+Also INITRD can boots to plain SHMFS (TMPFS, RAMFS) or using Overlay FS with SquashFS. booty can use busybox but only if you have one, its optional feature.

 Aaaaaand...